Transformation Intelligence Engine

 Ask 3–5 people

-• Map the current workflow in 5 steps.
-Now map the future-state in 5 steps.
-How many steps actually change?
+• Map the current workflow in 5 steps, then the future-state in 5 steps.
+How many change?

 • Who has to approve or hand off something differently?